Fired Ohio police officer charged with murder in shooting of Black man holding cellphone

-Wednesday’s charges came amid calls for law enforcement to face accountability in deadly use of force against Black Americans, an issue that sparked historic protests across the country last year.
+Wednesday’s charges came amid calls for law enforcement officers to face accountability in deadly use of force against Black Americans, an issue that sparked historic protests across the country last year.
 Ohio Attorney General Dave Yost, who acted as the special prosecutor in the Hill case, said Coy was charged with murder in the commission of a felony, felonious assault and dereliction of duty.

 The two counts of dereliction of duty stem from Coy failing to turn on his body camera and failing to inform fellow officers that he felt Hill presented a danger, Yost said.
 The grand jury was instructed on purposeful murder, according to Yost, but they issued a no bill, meaning the grand jury felt there was not enough evidence to indict Coy on that charge.

-Coy was arrested Wednesday night at his attorney’s office, Yost said.
+Coy, a 19-year veteran of the police department, was arrested Wednesday night at his attorney’s office, Yost said.

-Coy’s attorney, Mark Collins, did not immediately respond to a request for comment.
-He told the Columbus Dispatch he was surprised by some of the charges.
+Coy’s attorney, Mark Collins, said his client will enter a not-guilty plea.
+Coy has complied with the investigation, providing a written statement and participating in an interview with the Bureau of Criminal Investigation, Collins said in an interview.

-He said his client confused a silver key ring in Hill’s hand for a revolver.
-“The Supreme Court has said the officers are allowed to make mistakes, if the mistake is reasonable through the lens of a reasonable police officer,” Collins told the newspaper.
-“Adam Coy was mistaken.
-He thought the keys were a revolver and he reacted based on his training.”
+Citing a Supreme Court ruling in Graham v.
+Connor that officers can use force if they have an “objectively reasonable” belief of a threat, Collins said his client felt threatened by Hill because he confused a silver key ring in Hill’s hand for a revolver.

 Columbus Mayor Andrew J. Ginther (D) thanked the grand jury for their service in a tweet Wednesday night.